RSE-Sheffield/pando-python/learners/technical-appendix.md

 <!-- Brief summary of hardware -->
 Modern computers typically have a single processor (CPU), within this processor there are multiple processing cores each capable of executing different code in parallel.

-Data held in memory by running software is exists in RAM, this memory is faster to access than hard drives (and solid-state drives).
+Data held in memory by running software exists in RAM, this memory is faster to access than hard drives (and solid-state drives).
 But the CPU has much smaller caches on-board, to make accessing the most recent variables even faster.

 ![An annotated photo of a computer's hardware.](learners/fig/annotated-motherboard.jpg){alt="An annotated photo of inside a desktop computer's case.
 The CPU, RAM, power supply, graphics cards (GPUs) and hard-drive are labelled."}